 - 12 whole cloves

 - 1 tablespoon fennel seed

-- 1 small piece of ginger root, peeled and thinly sliced
+- 1 small piece ginger root, peeled and thinly sliced

-- Remove from the heat and steep for 10 minutes, although the longer you let it sit, the better it gets.
-Add the tea, bring to a boil, reduce the heat, and simmer 5 minutes.
+- Remove the pan from the heat, and let the tea steep for 10 minutes or longer.
+The longer you let it sit, the better it gets.